nerg4l/nerg4l/README.md

 # Welcome to my GitHub profile

-I like interesting tools and user/developer frienldy applications.
+I like interesting tools and user/developer friendly applications.
 Because of this, I constantly learn and read about technology.

 My current interests (alphabetically):
 - https://github.com/ClickHouse/ClickHouse